QR Codes were invented in Japan back in 1994. And the main aim behind their invention was— replacing barcodes in

 “These QR codes offer real transparency around the provenance of seafood.
 It’s important the community knows where their seafood comes from.
 And it is also confident that fisher is dedicated to responsible fishing and best-practice techniques to protect our marine environments” – Brad Warren, Executive Chair, OceanWatch Australia.

 11. Australian government use QR Code for safe construction

-In 2012, CodeSafe Solutions (CodeSafe) and Master Builders Association of Victoria (MBAV) partnered with WorkSafe Victoria to show short targeted safety videos/demonstrations on high risk construction activities.
-QR Codes linking to these videos were embedded into Safe Work Method Statements.
+In 2012, CodeSafe Solutions (CodeSafe) and Master Builders Association of Victoria (MBAV) partnered with WorkSafe Victoria.
+They showed safety videos/demonstrations on high risk construction activities.

 These campaigns show that Australia uses QR Codes for tourism, customer education, and improving customer experience.

 The inclusion of QR Codes in day-to-day operations indicates that consumers are highly aware of the technology.
 Brands should also add QR Codes to their print media promotions.
 This will make it easy for consumers to get information.